Photo’s taken, L to R: Kortrijk Belgium – Newport RI – Egypt – Berney Arms England – Aswan Egypt – Sierra Leone – NY State and Shanghai Maglev China

 The Safety of Travel?

 I am not reckless, but I am really concerned that we have perspective when deciding/worrying about travel.

 - Over 40,000 car accident deaths in the US alone.
-The opioid crisis kills way more than that too
+The opioid/drug crisis in the USA, kills way more than that too.
+Lets not thing Covid19

 - Danger overseas put in perspective: The Economist in March 2018 reports that since Sandy Hook in 2012 there have been 240 school shootings in the USA, 108,100 suicides using guns and over 63,600 gun killings in the US.
 The odds of you being caught up in a terrorist incident in a distant country are thankfully very small.